strawberry-graphql/strawberry/docs/integrations/channels.md

 The default context returned by `get_context()` is a `dict` and it includes the following keys by default:

-- `request`: The `GraphQLWSConsumer` of the current connection.
-It can be used to access the connection's scope, e.g. `info.context["ws"].headers` allows access to any headers.
+- `request`: The `GraphQLWSConsumer` instance of the current connection.
+It can be used to access the connection scope, e.g. `info.context["ws"].headers` allows access to any headers.
 - `ws`: The same as `request`
 - `connection_params`: Any `connection_params`, see [Authenticating Subscriptions](/docs/general/subscriptions#authenticating-subscriptions)